Bob Foster (politician): Election

 Noting his experience working in the private and public sectors, Foster campaigned on a platform that called for an end to the city's mounting deficit.
 He also advocated adding 100 new police officers to the streets of Long Beach and reducing traffic and pollution permeating from the Port of Long Beach.
 Foster won the June 6, 2006, election with 57.2% of the vote.

+CAISO

+While serving as mayor, Foster was appointed by the governor to the Board of Governors of the state's electricity grid manager, the California Independent System Operator.

 Personal life

-Foster and his wife, Nancy, are long-time residents of Long Beach.
-They have two grown sons, and three grandchildren.
+Foster and his wife, Nancy, are long-time residents of Sacramento and Long Beach.
+They have two grown sons, and three grown grandchildren.